kdheepak/kdheepak.github.io/content/23-technical_writing.md

 As you can see, there are a lot of arguments that can be passed to Pandoc.
 I've found using Makefiles for recording your past commands and documenting these instructions extremely useful.

-# Cons to using Markdown?
+# Downside to using Markdown?

-pandoc allows you to define \LaTeX\ blocks in a markdown file, which are passed straight through to \LaTeX\ without any change.
+Pandoc allows you to define \LaTeX\ blocks in a markdown file, which are passed straight through to \LaTeX\ without any change.
 \LaTeX\ then processes it and renders it correctly.
 Which means if you want to generate a pdf, you are in luck!
 You have the entire arsenal of \LaTeX\ commands at your disposal.

-When converting to html or docx files however, pandoc will just choose to remove \LaTeX\ blocks.
+However, when converting to html or docx files, pandoc will just choose to remove \LaTeX\ blocks.
 There is a workaround for equations.
-With HTML, you can specify `--mathjax` which will attempt to render \LaTeX\ as mathjax, which works most of the time.
+You can specify `--mathjax` which will attempt to render \LaTeX\ as mathjax, which works most of the time.
-This webpage for example was generated entirely from a markdown file, rendered to html using pandoc.
+This page for example was generated entirely from a markdown file, rendered to html using pandoc.
-I have found a few cases where mathjax did not work correctly for me though.
+I have found a few cases where mathjax did not work correctly for me.
 So there may be some experimenting involved.
-With docx, pandoc will (currently) convert to mathjax as well, and this seems to work only a certain set of the markdown equation syntax that pandoc supports.
+With DOCX, pandoc will (currently) convert to mathjax and then to Word's equation editor format, but this seems to work only with the certain set of the markdown equation syntax that pandoc supports.
-With tables it is Markdown or bust.
+In the case of tables, it is Markdown or bust.
-You have to format it in the Markdown table format that pandoc supports.
+You have to format it in the Markdown table format that pandoc supports if you want a HTML or DOCX output.

-The good news is that anything you do in \LaTeX\ , you can do in Markdown and render as a pdf.
+The good news is that anything you do in \LaTeX, you can do in Markdown and render as a pdf.
-This includes equations, tables, citations, images, lists, tikz diagrams etc.
+This includes equations, tables, citations, references, images, lists, tikz diagrams etc.
 The bad news is that if you do decide to use \LaTeX\ syntax, you are still writing \LaTeX\ (although a lot less of it), and you have lost complete html and docx conversion capability.
-Also, Markdown / Pandoc currently does not support spliting the source document across multiple files.
+Also, Markdown / Pandoc (currently) does not support splitting the source document across multiple files.
-This was not as much a deal breaker for me as I thought.
-I've not found this a concern since the markup is pretty light.
+This was not as much a deal breaker for me, since the markup is pretty light and having it all in a single file is fine for a technical paper.
-However, for large reports spanning hundreds of pages this may be a issue.
+However, for large reports extending hundreds of pages this may be a issue.
 There are workarounds for this, however they are not perfectly clean.

-# Bending Markdown
+# Bending Markdown to your will

-Fortunately, the problems I mentioned in the previous section can be solved using an excellent feature of pandoc.
+Fortunately, some of the problems I mentioned in the previous section can be solved using an excellent feature of pandoc.
 Remember the filter argument for pandoc?
-You can use it to parse certain blocks in a custom fashion.
+You can write your own custom filter, and you can use it to parse certain blocks in a custom fashion.
-For most people this is not necessary, but if you come across a case where pandoc does not do what you want it to do, you can write a filter for it.
+For most people this will not be necessary since Pandoc is feature compelete and constantly being developed But if you come across a case where pandoc does not do what you want it to do, you can write a filter for it.
-There is even a python package called pandocfilters that allows you to walk the AST and parse specific formats or keys.
+There is even a python package called `pandocfilters` that allows you to walk the AST and parse specific formats or keys.
 It is very powerful, and can offer unique ways to expand on pandoc's functionality.
 I wrote a pandocfilter [@krishnamurthy_github-1] to embed a jupyter notebook using a liquid tag style syntax, which I currently use for this blog.

 In theory, you can write a filter that finds a \LaTeX\ table block in Markdown, converts it to an image and renders that in Word.
 Or you can write a filter that inputs other files during run time, allowing you to split your source document.

-My understanding is that the Python pandocfilters package is limited in scope.
+My understanding is that the Python `pandocfilters` package is limited in scope.
-You can yield Pandoc's complete power by writing a Haskell filter instead of using Python, but then you will be writing Haskell ;)
+Alternatively, if you choose to, you can yield Pandoc's complete power by writing a Haskell filter instead of using Python, but then you will be writing Haskell ;)

-I would tag custom filters that as an advanced feature.
+I would tag the custom filters functionality I've described in this section as an advanced feature.
 Know that they are there when you need them.

 # TLDR